wrav/oembed/README.md

         })
     }}

-You can access additional media details using the examples below.
+You can access additional media details using the examples below, these are the default keys.

     entry.field.media.title
     entry.field.media.description